-7.10.
-EXAMPLES 213 positive interval (seven half steps) gives rise to a transposition factor greater than one, and therefore to a negative value for f.
-Once f is calculated, the production of the two phased sawtooth signals and the corresponding envelopes parallels exactly that of Section 2.6.5 (the overlapping sample looper).
-The minimum delay is added to each of the two sawtooth signals to make delay inputs for the vd^{\sim} objects, whose outputs are multiplied by the corresponding envelopes and summed.
-7.10.10 Exercises - 1.
-A complex number has magnitude one and argument $\pi/4$.
-What are its real and imaginary parts? - 2.
-A complex number has magnitude one and real part 1/2.
-What is its imaginary part?
-(There are two possible values.) - 3.
-What delay time would you give a comb filter so that its first frequency response peak is at 440 Hz.?
+- 3. What delay time would you give a comb filter so that its first frequency response peak is at 440 Hz.?
 If the sample rate is 44100 Hz., what frequency would correspond to the nearest integer delay? - 4.
 Suppose you made a variation on the non-recirculating comb filter so that the delayed signal was subtracted from the original instead of adding.
 What would the new frequency response be? - 5.
-Derive an explicit formula for the frequency response of a recirculating comb filter with delay time d and feedback gain g, as a function of angular frequency ω . $$(answer : [(1 - g\cos(2\pi\omega d))^2 + (g\sin(2\pi\omega d))^2]^{-1/2})$$ 6.
 If you want to make a 6-Hz. vibrato with a sinusoidally varying delay line, and if you want the vibrato to change the frequency by 5%, how big a delay variation would you need?
+How would this change if the same depth of vibrato was desired at 12 Hz.? - 6.
+A complex sinusoid X[n] has frequency 11025 Hz, amplitude 50 and initial phase 135 degrees.
+Another one, Y[n], has the same frequency, but amplitude 20 and initial phase 45 degrees.
+What are the amplitude and initial phase of the sum of X and Y? - 7.
+What are the frequency, initial phase, and amplitude of the signal obtained when X[n] (above) is delayed 4 samples? - 8.
+Show that the frequency response of a recirculating comb filter with delay time d and feedback gain g, as a function of angular frequency ω , is equal to:

+$$\left[(1 - g\cos(2\pi\omega d))^2 + (g\sin(2\pi\omega d))^2 \right]^{-1/2}$$

+Filters

-How would this change if the same depth of vibrato was desired at 12 Hz.?
-Chapter 8 Filters In the previous chapter we saw that a delay network can have a non-uniform frequency response, in other words, a gain that varies as a function of frequency.
-Delay networks also typically affect the phase of incoming signals in ways that depend on frequency.
-If the delay times used are short, the frequency-dependent gain and phase change become the best way of describing the effect of the delay network on its input.
-Delay networks which are designed specifically to effect particular amplitude or phase changes on their inputs are called filters.
-In block diagrams, filters are shown as in figure 8.1, part (a).
-The curve shown within the block gives a qualitative representation of the filter's frequency response (as defined in section 9.2.1).
-This frequency response may vary with time, and depending on the design of the filter, one of more controls (or additional audio inputs) might be used to change it.
-Suppose, still following the procedure of section 9.2.1, we put a unit-amplitude, complex-valued sinusoid with angular frequency ω into a filter.
+In the previous chapter we saw that a delay network can have a non-uniform frequency response-a gain that varies as a function of frequency.
+Delay networks also typically change the phase of incoming signals variably depending on frequency.
+When the delay times used are very short, the most salient effect of a delay network is its frequency and phase response.
+A delay network that is designed specifically for these is called a filter.

+In block diagrams, filters are shown as in Figure 8.1 (part a).
+The curve shown within the block gives a qualitative representation of the filter's frequency response.
+The frequency response may vary with time, and depending on the design of the filter, one or more controls (or additional audio inputs) might be used to change it.

+Suppose, following the procedure of Section 7.3, we put a unit-amplitude, complex-valued sinusoid with angular frequency ω into a filter.
 We expect to get out a sinusoid of the same frequency and some amplitude, which depends on ω .
 This gives us a complex-valued function $H(\omega)$, which is called the transfer function of the filter.

 The frequency response is the gain as a function of the frequency ω .
 It is is equal to the absolute value of the transfer function.
-A filter's frequency response is customarily graphed as in Figure 8.1, part (b).
+A filter's frequency response is customarily graphed as in Figure 8.1 (part b).
 An incoming unit-amplitude sinusoid of frequency ω comes out of the filter with amplitude $|H(\omega)|$.

 It is sometimes also useful to know the phase response of the filter, equal to $\angle(H(\omega))$.
 For a fixed frequency ω , the filter's output phase will be $\angle(H(\omega))$ radians ahead of its input phase.

 The design and use of filters is a huge subject, because the wide range of uses a filter might be put to encourages a wide variety of filter design processes.
-In some uses a filter must exactly follow a prescribed frequency response, in others it is important to minimize computation time, in others the phase response is important, and in still others the filter must behave well when its parameters change quickly with time.
+In some applications a filter must exactly follow a prescribed frequency response, in others it is important to minimize computation time, in others the phase response is important, and in still others the filter must behave well when its parameters change quickly with time.